Support Page Content

 SSWD is located in Lassen Hall 1008 and can be contacted by phone at (916) 278-6955 (Voice) or (916) 278-7239 (TDD only) or via email at firstname.lastname@example.org.

-Sacramento State has a strong institutional commitment to the principle of diversity in all areas.
+Sacramento State has a strong institutional commitment to the principle of diversity and inclusion in all areas.

 We consider qualified applicants for our programs without regard to race, color, religion, national origin, age, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, or disability.
 Sacramento State is a Hispanic-serving Institution, an Asian American Pacific Islander-serving institution, thoroughly abides by Title IX, and is a caring campus where students of all identities and intersectionalities are welcomed.